sunnyaiml/ML_With_Pytorch/readme.md

 - 🔲 Provide error analysis with plots
 - 🔲 Implement a validation split and metric tracking

-These improvements are Necessary for a robust and production-ready model which will be covered in the next project.
+These improvements are Necessary for a robust model which will be covered in the next project.

 ---